HotPocketHPE/mhguide/mhguide.md

 > Example: Hammer vs. Khezu.
 Khezu's infamous electric zap is the bane of many a new hunter, but with experience under your belt, you can turn this frustrating attack into a chance for more damage.
 When you are using your superpound, try hitting the head from the side during openings.
 If Khezu does his electric zap, simply side roll to safety!

-> Example: Hammer vs. Rajang.
-Avoiding Rajang's punches can be difficult, but they
+> Example: Any Weapon vs. Rajang.
+Avoiding Rajang's punches and zigzags can be difficult, but they are weak to the left when close.
+When going for hits, angle them so you can roll into the left corner (Rajang's right) of Rajang's body.
+In this spot, his zigzags and punches will whizz past your head!

 ### Sweet Spots

 A sweet spot is a specific position where an attack won't hit you.
+These are often close to the monster, giving you a chance to get some hits in during the attack.
+If you are even a bit off on your positioning though, it's very likely you will be hit.

 > Example: Any Weapon vs. Glavenus.
-Glavenus's charged tailspin covers a wide area and does massive damage, but you can use this powerful move as a chance to deal some damage!
+Glavenus's charged tailspin covers a wide area and does massive damage, but there is a sweet spot!
+As he charges the spin in his mouth, sit under his tail, right next to his foot.
+If done correctly, you won't get a scratch!
+This is also a great opportunity to hit his heated tail.

 ### Stagger Control

 Ever wondered what makes a monster stagger?
-Each part in a monster has two invisible numbers: stagger buildup and stagger threshold.
-Dealing damage to a part adds that damage to the part's stagger buildup, and if the buildup exceeds the stagger threshold, the monster becomes staggered, and the buildup is reset to 0.
+Each part in a monster has two invisible numbers: stagger buildup and stagger threshold. sDealing damage to a part adds that damage to the part's stagger buildup, and if the buildup exceeds the stagger threshold, the monster becomes staggered, and the buildup is reset to 0.

 Importantly, the stagger threshold for a part never changes.
 This means that the same amount of hits from the same attack on the same part will always stagger the monster!